odinguden/Prosjekt-IDATA2304-Gruppe-16/protocol.md

 ## The underlying transport protocol

-TODO - what transport-layer protocol do you use?
-TCP?
-UDP?
-What port number(s)?
-Why did you choose this transport layer protocol?

 In the development of the client-server network application, the Transmission Control Protocol (TCP) we choose the transport layer protocol.
 This choice is based on TCP's characteristics which are well-suited for applications that require reliable, ordered, and error-checked delivery of streams of data.
 The port numbers for this application are variable, determined at runtime.

 Protocol Selection: TCP vs UDP